 Facts and History

-Acemannan, a mannose-rich polysaccharide, is one of the notable compounds found in aloe vera gel.
-Studies indicate that acemannan may aid in wound healing and provide immune system support (2, 3).
+Acemannan, one of the most notable compounds in aloe vera gel, is a polysaccharide rich in a sugar called mannose.
+Studies show that acemannan may help wounds heal faster and support your immune system (2, 3).

 Nutritional Facts

-Aloe vera can also help increase the absorption of certain vitamins.
-Research has shown that aloe vera supplementation is associated with increased plasma levels of vitamins C and B12, suggesting that it improves the absorption of these nutrients (5).
+Aloe vera may also enhance vitamin absorption.
+Research shows that taking aloe vera supplements is linked to increased levels of vitamins C and B12 in the blood, suggesting it improves the bioavailability of these nutrients (5).

 Aloe Vera: Uses and Benefits

-Now let’s talk about the various potential uses and benefits of Aloe Vera.
+Now let’s explore the various potential uses and benefits of aloe vera for your health.

 Skin Health

-Additionally, aloe vera has been researched for its effects on improving skin conditions such as acne and psoriasis.
-A study noted that a cream containing aloe vera extract significantly reduced symptoms of psoriasis compared to placebo (a standard treatment) (6).
+Aloe vera has also been studied for its effects on skin conditions like acne and psoriasis (a condition causing red, itchy, scaly patches).
+Research shows that a cream containing aloe vera extract significantly improved psoriasis symptoms compared to a placebo (6).

-Moreover, for burn patients, aloe vera has been found to speed up wound healing.
-A systematic review and meta-analysis found that aloe vera shortened the healing time of burn wounds significantly when compared with traditional treatments (9).
-Its anti-inflammatory and skin-hydrating characteristics could help tissues regenerate more quickly with decreased scarring.
+For burn patients, aloe vera can speed up healing.
+A thorough review of multiple studies found that aloe vera significantly shortened the healing time of burn wounds compared to traditional treatments (9).
+Its anti-inflammatory and skin-hydrating properties may help tissues regenerate more quickly with less scarring.

 Digestive Health

-Aloe vera has been studied for its potential to help with gastroesophageal reflux disease (GERD) as well.
-A pilot study concluded that aloe vera syrup is a safe and effective treatment for reducing the symptoms of GERD (11).
+Aloe vera has also been studied for its potential to help with gastroesophageal reflux disease (GERD), a digestive disorder that affects the muscle between the esophagus and stomach.
+An early study concluded that aloe vera syrup safely and effectively reduced GERD symptoms (11).

 Blood Sugar Regulation

-In a randomized controlled trial, those with prediabetes who took aloe vera extract had significantly lower fasting blood glucose and HbA1c levels after eight weeks than the placebo group (15).
-Additionally, the study noted improved lipid profiles, such as lower total cholesterol and LDL cholesterol.
+In a carefully controlled study, people with prediabetes who took aloe vera extract had significantly lower fasting blood glucose and HbA1c levels after eight weeks compared to those who took a placebo (15).
+The study also noted improved blood fat profiles, such as lower total cholesterol and LDL cholesterol.

 Immune System Support

-Aloe vera might stimulate and strengthen the immune system by enhancing immune cell activity.
-In one randomized controlled trial, processed aloe vera gel decreased the number of episodes of upper respiratory tract infections in healthy adults (16).
+Aloe vera may enhance immune function by stimulating immune cell activity.
+In one carefully controlled study, processed aloe vera gel decreased the number of upper respiratory tract infections (like common colds) in healthy adults (16).

-In another study, consuming a nutraceutical mixture with aloe vera resulted in a rapid elevation of immune surveillance and activation markers in healthy participants (17).
+In another study, consuming a supplement mixture containing aloe vera resulted in a rapid increase in immune surveillance and activation markers in the body in healthy participants.
+This suggests the supplement enhanced the body’s innate immune response (17).

 Oral Health